stadium-software/datagrid-showhide-columns-programatically/README.md

-# Show & hide DataGrid columns programatically
+# Show & Hide DataGrid Columns Programatically

 A module that allows for showing and hiding DataGrid columns in scripts